Below are some thoughts on my writing process, but if you'd like to know why I became an Indie Author see: Going Indie...

 Rejection isn’t unique to being a writer yet it seems to get more attention in the writing community than other areas of human interaction.
 Remember, too, that you as an individual reject things all day long, as well.
 If you didn’t, you would get swamped by life.
 I would also say it is important to define the rejection.
 Don’t lump them all into the same basket.
 Who is rejecting you and why?
 What are their motivations and were there any comments?
 Can you learn from a particular rejection?
 If it is your readers who are rejecting you then perhaps you’re not listening to them, or giving them what they want?

 As long as you’re writing from your true self, analysing what works and what doesn’t, along with soliciting solid feedback from people you trust, you will get better.
-And if you tie that into wanting to improve at every opportunity, as well as setting your own standards, rejection will fade away, because your books will work and your audience will find you.
+And if you tie that into wanting to improve at every opportunity, as well as setting your own standards, rejection will fade, because your books will work and your audience will find you.

 Should I outline my story or free flow?

 There is no right or wrong answer to this question, and you have to discover what works for you.
 I do a combination of both.
 I make over-arching notes about the characters, themes, general structure of the story, but then I let my creative side take over and guide me.
-I do this because, as mentioned, I know my ending, so I can trust I’m staying true to my ideas without getting lost into blind writing alleys.
-This way also lets my creative side live in the moment, too.
+I do this because, as mentioned, I know my ending, so I can trust I’m staying true to my ideas without getting lost in blind writing alleys.
+This way also lets my creative side live in the moment.

 How much research should I do?